software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > To quickly see questions of different difficulty level, the teacher should be able to filter the question list based on the difficulty level.
 Like with the quiz list implemented during the previous Sprint, there could be for example "All", "Easy", "Normal" and "Hard" tabs at the top of the list.
 >
 > To be able to categorize quizzes, the teacher should be able to add a category.
 A category has a name, for example "Vocabulary" and a description, for example "Questions related to the vocabulary of a language".
 The name can't be blank and there can't be multiple categories with the same name.
 The description is optional.
 There should be a form for adding a category and a separate page for listing the added categories.
 The categories should be listed in an alphabetical order based on the name.
+The list should have a "Delete" button next to each category, which can be clicked to delete the category.
 >
 > The teacher should be able to choose the quiz's category while adding or editing a quiz.
 There could be a dropdown menu in both forms where categories are listed in an alphabetical order based on the name.
+The teacher should also be able leave the quiz uncategorized by not choosing a category.
 >
 > Once we have this basic set of features for the teachers, we can start working on the student dashboard application.
 The student dashboard should have a page that lists the published quizzes with the quiz name, description and the date when it was added.
 These quizzes should be listed from newest to oldest.
 >